 We place considerable emphasis on all children developing a neat and fluent handwriting style because we know that, once the children have mastered this skill, their cognitive load in writing lessons will be reduced, thus allowing them to focus their attention on the other aspects of the writing process such as the ideas, the tools and the techniques they wish to use.

 We also recognise that handwriting is a basic skill that influences the quality of the children’s work throughout the rest of the curriculum which is why we support all of our children to have the ability to produce fluent and legible work and write confidently and at speed by the time they finish their education at Chestnuts.
 In doing this, we enable them to be ready and able to access their secondary education confidently.

 Throughout the Early Years and into Key Stage One, our children learn the sounds for each of the phonemes so that they can use these to support their spelling of words.
 We follow the Read Write Inc programme to help support the teaching of phonics and segmenting for spelling.
-During Year 2, the children also experience short spelling sessions which focus on learning the common exception words from the National Curriculum spelling list.
+In Year 2, we begin the Jane Considine Spelling Programme, which then continues throughout Key Stage 2.